Reviews You Can Rely On

 Our Verdict

-With far more pros than cons, the Juki HZL-F300 wins an award as our favorite premium pick because, though the most expensive sewing machine, it stood out from all the others in many categories.
-With solid, powerful sewing on every fabric we threw at it, this machine out-performed every other model we tested.
-It scored highest in both sewing (tested via a battery of stitch assessments) and ease of use, which is crucial because, if your sewing machine is frustrating to figure out, you'll never use it.
+With far more pros than cons, the Juki HZL-F300 is our favorite premium pick.
+Though the most expensive sewing machine we tested, it stood out from all the others in many categories.
+With solid, powerful sewing on every fabric we threw at it, this machine outperformed every other model we tested.
+It scored highest in both sewing (tested via an arsenal of stitch assessments) and ease of use, which is crucial because, if your sewing machine is frustrating to figure out, you'll never use it.
 Bottom line: if you are serious about your sewing and want a top-quality product, this is your machine.
+And, on the plus side, we've never seen this machine sold for its full suggested list price.
+To see how it stacks up versus the competition, check out our review of sewing machines.

 REASONS TO BUY